vippsas/vipps-solutions/taxi-companies/README.md

 # Taxi payments

-Use Vipps to simplify the payment flow in your taxi solutions.
+Use Vipps MobilePay to simplify the payment flow in your taxi solutions.

 ## Scenario 1 - Customer scans QR code which leads to payment page